preccy/fm24tool/README.md

 Given an exported squad list as an HTML table, the tool evaluates a set of common formations and scores them on a 0–100 scale based on each player's attribute rating.
+Player ratings are normalised from the game's 0–200 CA scale so scores stay realistic.
 All formation scores are printed so you can compare how the squad fits different shapes, with the best formation highlighted at the end.

 The package includes a ``__main__`` entrypoint so it can be executed with ``python -m fm24_tool``.
 A broad selection of formations used in FM24, such as